linqicheng-xiao/gmx_mmpbsa_py/README.md

 ## Cite Us
-If you find the script is useful for your work and used for your publication(s).
+If you find the script is useful for your work and use it for your publication(s).
-It will be appreciated if you cite our paper:
+It will be appreciated if you cite our paper: https://doi.org/10.1021/jacs.5c08627

 As well as the original shell script by Jicun Li: [10.5281/zenodo.6408973](https://zenodo.org/record/6408973)